isabela-pf/a11y-events/workshop-resources/keyboard-navigation/event-reviews/2022-11-21-jupyteraccessibility.md

 Does the content order follow reviewer expectations based on reading the content?
 Result:

+Kind of - the order is as follows:

+1. Left sidebar: logo -> search bar -> sidebar items (top to down)
+1. Top left menu: icons left to right
+1. Table of contents: TOC items top to bottom
+1. Main content: links as they appear top to bottom -> Next navigation button

+I would expect Areas to go left to right in a left-to-right language At no given point I accessed the footer

 Does the content order make sense for interacting with the content?
 Result:

+I suppose it does - even if I find it confusing with the jumps left -> right -> center

 Are any major content areas missed when navigating via keyboard?
 Result:

+There is no way to access the left sidebar footer (versions) or the hamburger menu (collapse sidebar)

 Are any interactive content areas missed when navigating via keyboard?
 Result:

+- There is no way to access the dropdown menus in the left-sidebar
+- Cannot access the hamburger menu (which should be a collapse icon instead)

 Other notes or recommendations: